piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Are there certain platforms that your team simply enjoys using more than others?
 (If you don't like writing, starting a blog is the wrong idea.
 But maybe a podcast or a YouTube channel would be appropriate?)
 - What are the one or two platforms which would be most successful with the least amount of effort?
 Just because all of the platforms are there doesn't mean you need to be on all of them.
 Look for efficiencies.

 ## Other critical ingredients

+Like any recipe, there are main ingredients and the ingredients which add flavor or make the dish.
+So while you could likely build an Accelerator with the base ingredients, we highly recommend adding some of these other critical ingre

 		21. Mentors
 			21. Types
 				22. Non-resident